smwesten-usgs/AutoBeale/README.md

 # AutoBeale
 AutoBeale: code to calculate loads by means of Beale's Ratio Estimator.

+	> [!NOTE] This is not my code!
+I am posting it here because I think it is a piece of software that deserves to be remembered.
+AutoBeale was used in many load estimations around the Great Lakes.

 The following information is from Peter Richards, the original author of this version of the AutoBeale estimator software: